Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/time-trials.md

 ## Guides

-GTA Series Videos has guides demonstrating how to complete every Time Trial under par time.
+GTA Series Videos has guides demonstrating how to complete each Time Trial under par time.

 - [2016